-(i) Alarm Power On
+(h) Alarm Power On

-Lets you set the time for the system to turn on automatically.
+This option lets you set the time for the system to turn on automatically.
 For example, if you are expecting to receive a modem transmission at a time when you are away or asleep, you can set this option to the time of the transmission.
 This option does not automatically turn off the system.
 This feature operates in either Resume or boot mode.